laylabrassington/rnaseq_genotyping/README.md

 *if using these scripts please make sure you update all the filepaths (also check filepaths for the shared resources e.g. gatk)

 # step 1 : variant calling of individual files
-script : tc_genotyping_31jan25_nohas (nohas is referring to #SBATCH --constraint=haswell bc for a while thats the only way it would run)
+script : tc_genotyping_nohas (nohas is referring to #SBATCH --constraint=haswell bc for a while thats the only way it would run)

 what you need:
 - a directory with all of your .bam files